Pension Liabilities

 3.4.13.20 Step 1 – Get your data

-Much of the financial data necessary to report pension liabilities will be obtained from the State Department of Retirement Systems (DRS) at www.drs.wa.gov.
+Much of the financial data necessary to report pension liabilities and assets will be obtained from the State Department of Retirement Systems (DRS) at www.drs.wa.gov.

 Download the Participating Employer Financial Information (PEFI) report from the Employers section of the website.
 This report is published annually as of June 30.